The Dr Logic Guide to developing the perfect IT strategy

 What do your tools and applications need to do to support your key business processes?
-Think about different kinds of users – both your customers and staff.
+Think about different kinds of users – your suppliers, contractors, customers and staff.

 Which of your systems need to talk to one another to share data?
-For example, it’s likely that your website, accounting and marketing systems will all need to share data about your customers and products.
+For example, it’s likely that your website, accounting and marketing systems will all need to have the same view of “customer” or “product”.

 - Performance, capacity, availability

 What kind of performance do you need from your systems?
 Do you need millisecond response times, or will a few seconds do?
 Do you need worldwide reach or just to get across the office?
 Think about how much business you’re likely to handle, factoring in your projected growth and monthly / annual peaks.

 Data security is critical, but it needs to be seamless.
 So it’s important to get help with both the setup and ongoing testing.